-Recent work investigates whether (and to what degree of effectiveness) real domain matrix multiplication kernels can be repurposed and leveraged toward the implementation of complex matrix multiplication [Van Zee and Smith 2017].
+Recent work investigates whether (and with what degree of effectiveness) real domain matrix multiplication kernels can be repurposed and leveraged toward the implementation of complex matrix multiplication [Van Zee and Smith 2017].
 The authors develop a new class of algorithms that implement these so-called "induced methods" for matrix multiplication in the complex domain.
-Instead of relying on an assembly-coded complex kernel, as a conventional implementation would, these algorithms express complex matrix multiplication only in terms of real domain primitives.1
+Instead of relying on an assembly-coded complex kernel, as a conventional implementation would, these algorithms express complex matrix multiplication only in terms of real domain primitives.

 We consider this article a companion and follow-up to this previous work, to which we will often refer [Van Zee and Smith 2017].
 For this reason, and for the sake of brevity, we omit much of the typical review of the literature on dense matrix multiplication, which we provide in aforementioned article.
-We also assume the reader has a basic understanding of the background provided by this previous article, either because he or she has already read the piece, or because he or she naturally possesses this familiarity independent of our work.
-Of course, we will review and summarize a reasonable amount of content specific to that article here, as needed, in order to properly set the stage for our present discussion.
+We also assume the reader has